arashnm80/arashnm80.github.io/quotes.md

 > The rest of my life starts right now.

-> When life gets you down and you feel unloved and worthless, just remember you’ll be dead one day.

 > Fu*k, I only live once.

 > I can do whatever the fu*k I can do.